Public Waste Collection Scheme

 NEA licenses general waste collectors (GWCs) in Singapore as well.
 GWCs primarily serve commercial and industrial premises.
-Each GWC is licensed to collect one and/or multiple class of general waste and the description of each class of GWC is as follows:
+Each GWC is licensed to collect one and/or multiple class of general waste and the description of each class of general waste is as follows:

 - Inorganic waste (e.g. construction and renovation debris, matter settled out of ballast water in a ship, tree trunks and branches, furniture disposal , electrical appliances, wooden crates, pallets and other bulky items for disposal) and

 - Recyclable waste (excluding food waste)

 - Organic waste (e.g. food and other putrefiable waste from domestic, trade and industrial premises, markets and food centres (excluding used cooking oil)).